m-lamonaca/programming-notes/Git/git.md

 `git push <remote> <local branch>:<remote branch>`: send objects to remote, and update remote reference

 `git fetch [<remote>]`: retrieve objects/references from a remote
 `git pull`: update the local branch with updates from its remote counterpart, same as `git fetch; git merge`
+`git pull -ff`: when possible resolve the merge as a fast-forward (only update branch pointer, don't create merge commit).
+Otherwise create a merge commit.

 `git fetch && git show <remote>/<branch>`: show incoming changes